 MISSION SEED FUNDS – FUNDING/NOTIFICATION CYCLE

-Notifications to requesters will be made in February/March.
+Notifications to applicants will be made in February/March.
 If requests are approved, funds will normally be distributed by the end of March.
 Those who are not approved during a particular year are welcome to reapply for the following year.
 No funding will be extended beyond two years for the same ministry.

 Once approved, in order to receive funding, the recipient church/organization must sign and return an agreement to provide audit information, with regard to the funds received, to the NC Conference, if an audit is requested.